General Terms and Conditions for Consumer Services

 - 9.4 You must notify Ooredoo of any loss or damage to any part of Ooredoo’s equipment immediately upon becoming aware of such loss or damage.
 You are responsible for Ooredoo’s equipment in your possession and may be liable for loss or damage caused by you or while equipment was in your possession or at your premises, other than fair wear and tear in the ordinary course of usage.

-- 9.5 Ooredoo will remain responsible for all equipment rented to Subscribers to ensure their proper functioning for the intended service.
+- 9.5 Ooredoo will remain responsible for all equipment rented to Customers to ensure their proper functioning for the intended service.
 If you rent equipment from Ooredoo, you may not interfere with or seek assistance, from any party or person other than Ooredoo or an Ooredoo authorized representative, to repair, maintain or modify such equipment.
 You may be liable for any loss or damage resulting from breach of this condition.

 - 9.6 Ooredoo will provide to you a limited warranty for ‘Ooredoo’ branded equipment only.
 Ooredoo’s limited warranty guarantees that during the warranty period Ooredoo will repair or replace at Ooredoo’s discretion, any manufacturer defective product or component or will replace any defective product with an identical item at no charge to the Customer for either parts or labour.
 The full terms and conditions of the limited warranty are set out in the documentation issued with your ‘Ooredoo’ branded equipment.
 Ooredoo does not provide any kind of warranty for equipment that is not ‘Ooredoo’ branded.